Azure-Samples/MachineLearningSamples-tf/readme.md

 ## Running it on a VM with GPU
 With computationally expensive tasks like training a neural network, you can get a huge performance boost by running it on a GPU-equipped machine.

 >Note, if your local machine already has NVidia GPU chips, and you have installed the CUDA libraries and toolkits, you can directly run the script using local compute target.
+Just be sure to pip-install the _tensorflow-gpu_ Python package.
 The below instructions are specifically for running script in a remote VM equipped with GPU.

 ### Step 1.
 Provision a GPU Linux VM
 Create an Ubuntu-based Data Science Virtual Machine(DSVM) in Azure portal using one of the NC-series VM templates.
 NC-series VMs are the VMs equipped with GPUs for computation.